Dig out your old mobile phones - it could be worth a fortune

 It’s staggering to think how much mobile phone designs have changed over the last decade.
 You probably remember tiny screens, flip phones, clunky buttons and the need to delete your messages every five minutes because the memory was too full.
-And now they’re all out of fashion, and we all seem to be craving the latest smartphones like the iPhone 7 or Samsung Galaxy S7.
+And now they’re all out of fashion, and we all seem to be craving the latest smartphones like the new iPhone or Samsung Galaxy.

 But if you’re planning a tidy up between now and Christmas, dig out those old phones you may have packed away or just thrown in a drawer.
 Some older phones are fetching around £50 or even hundreds of pounds with collectors – read on to see which are the most valuable.